 American Express has made some changes to The Platinum Card® from American Express.
-This includes some additional perks, but also an increased annual fee of $550 (Terms Apply - Rates & Fees), which is now higher than its competition from the Chase Sapphire Reserve® or the Citi Prestige® Card.
-As of now, no changes to The Business Platinum® Card from American Express have been announced.
+This includes some additional perks, but also an increased annual fee of $550 - Rates & Fees), the same as the Chase Sapphire Reserve® but higher than the Citi Prestige® Card.

 Full details on the update are available at AmericanExpress.com/platinumupdate (Amex Press Release).

 - The annual fee increased $100/year to $550 per year from $450 per year

 - Cardmembers with their fee due prior to August 31, 2017, will still pay the old fee of $450.